johno/pixyll/_posts/tumblr/2015-01-29-start-writing-your-own-story-by-learning-how-to.md

 layout:     post
 title:      'Why coding is a liberal art'
 date:       '2015-01-29T12:05:00-06:00'
-summary:    If you rhink about it, both writing and coding strive to be creative and precise endeavors that rely on a structured approach to accomplishing a task.
+summary:    If you think about it, both writing and coding strive to be creative and precise endeavors that rely on a structured approach to accomplishing a task.
 What else do they have in common?
 Read more here...
 categories: learning
 author:     stefy
 ---